The Beginning of the Mission: May 2003

 Those living in the foundation of an abandoned building

 Here are the pictures of some of the twenty children and teenagers that live in the foundation of a an abandoned building.
-I found them in June through Florin Mitrea (top left) who was n1p3getting himself high on the street when I found him.
+I found them in June through Florin Mitrea (top left) who was getting himself high on the street when I found him.
 Florin is addicted to drugs and has grown up on the streets.
 He has no father or mother.
 Florin was the one that took me to the abandoned building where the others were living.

 When I got there, the first thing that hit me was the awful smell of garbage and human waste.
 I saw huge mounds of garbage and numerous street dogs and cats.
 The children and teens were all sleeping on the ground on cardboard boxes covered with torn, dirty blankets and rags that they had found in the garbage.
 Their bathroom was in the same room where they cooked their food and many of them had not taken a bath in months.